Types of Divorce Proceedings

 Normal Track

-Sometimes, it may not be possible to reach a full agreement with your spouse on the reason for divorce and all the ancillary matters prior to filing the Writ for Divorce.
+Sometimes, it may not be possible to reach a full agreement with your spouse on the reason(s) for divorce and all the ancillary matters prior to filing the originating application for divorce.
 Nevertheless, you may still reach an agreement on the contested issues later in the Court process.
-If an agreement is reached on any issue, that issue will be regarded as uncontested, and the normal track divorce process can then be shortened.
+If an agreement is reached on any issue, that issue will be regarded as uncontested, and the divorce process can then be shortened.

 Almost 9 out of 10 couples who had filed a divorce managed, in the course of the divorce process, to reach an agreement through private negotiations or court mediation and did not need to go through an extensive court trial.